keycloak/keycloak-playground/fapi-playground/README.md

 3) Make it working without a need to fork `OAuthClient` utilities from Keycloak codebase.
 The package `org.keycloak.example.oauth` contains lots of classes copied from Keycloak module https://github.com/keycloak/keycloak/tree/main/test-framework/oauth .
 Instead of forking classes, it can be good to use directly the Keycloak classes and have dependency on that Keycloak module.
-It failed for me due the `keycloak-test-framework-oauth` module has dependency on `keycloak-services`, which has many other 3rd party dependencies and this caused some issues when this was deployed on WildFly.
+It failed for me due the `keycloak-test-framework-oauth` module has dependency on `keycloak-services`, which caused the issues on WildFly, but now since application is on Quarkus, it might be possible to do this.

-How to possibly fix this:

-3.a) Use Quarkus instead of WildFly (See step 2).
-But not sure if it helps...

-3.b) Make sure that Keycloak `keycloak-test-framework-oauth` module from test-framework does not have dependencies on `keycloak-services` (will require some changes in the Keycloak itself).
+If there are still issues, it can maybe help if  Keycloak `keycloak-test-framework-oauth` module from test-framework does not have dependencies on `keycloak-services` (will require some changes in the Keycloak itself).
 There is maybe not so much changes needed as `keycloak-test-framework-oauth` client has mostly dependencies on various constants and minor utilities from `keycloak-services`.

 4) Add some other FAPI/OAuth/OIDC related functionality to this demo (EG. OIDC4VCI or something else)